Porae: Distribution and habitat

 The porae is found in the southwestern Pacific Ocean in eastern Australia and New Zealand.
 In Australia it occurs from Moreton Bay, Queensland, in the north to Wilsons Promontory, Victoria and off eastern Tasmania.
-In New Zealand it is found around the Kermadec Islands and on the North Island from Three Kings Islands to Kaikoura.
+In New Zealand it is found around the Kermadec Islands and on the North Island from Three Kings Islands to Kaikōura.
 It is found at depths down to 200 m over reefs or over sandy areas in the vicinity of reefs.
 The juveniles are found in shallower waters than the adults.

 Biology

 The porae is a carnivorous fish, preying on fishes, crustaceans and a variety of benthic invertebrates.
-They are though to be a territorial species which maintains a home range.
+They are thought to be a territorial species which maintains a home range.
 The spawning season in New Zealand is in late summer and the autumn.
 They are usually observed in small groupos but larger schools are found in deeper waters.
 Porae are occasionally observed resting on the bottom in the daytime using their long pectoral fin rays to support them.
 They have also been observed to use their long pectoral fin rays to prevent ectoparasites settling on the body.
 These fish have an extended period where the young are planktonic post larvae before settling on the seabed when they attain a length of 8 to 10 cm.
 They may live for 30 years or more but they grow much more slowly after they attain sexual maturity.